 1:06:55 Independent ASCE testing resources

-Approved for 1 continuing education hour in Alaska, Arizona, California, Colorado, Idaho, Illinois, Indiana, Louisiana, Maine, Montana, New Hampshire, New Mexico, Ohio, South Dakota, Vermont, and Wyoming with the successful completion of the quiz and verified attendance.
+Approved for 1 continuing education hour in Alaska, Arizona, California, Colorado, Idaho, Illinois, Indiana, Louisiana, Maine, Montana, New Hampshire, New Mexico, Ohio, South Dakota, Vermont, Washington, and Wyoming with the successful completion of the quiz and verified attendance.
 Likely accepted in states that do not preapprove CEUs, such as Alabama and South Carolina.
 Eligible for PDH credit in all states.